 - To whose standards are they being held?

-Michigan State’s Patterson emphasizes that it’s especially important for students with allergens outside of the top 8 to work with the campus dietitian on how best to navigate the dining system, whether that means creating order-ahead meals or working together to search beyond the top allergen flags in the nutrition system.
+Michigan State’s Patterson emphasizes that it’s especially important for students with allergens outside of the top 8 to work with the campus dietitian on how best to navigate the dining system.
+That may mean creating order-ahead meals or working together to search beyond the top allergen flags in the nutrition system.

 “It is important to be able to advocate for yourself, and people are there to help you,” Burk says.